 We understand that some churches practice “baptism of confirmation” for children.
 This ceremony is intended to be a commitment between the parents and God on the behalf of the child.
 The parents promise to raise their child in the faith until the child is old enough to make his or her own personal confession of Christ.
 This custom began about 300 years after the Bible was completed and is different from the biblical examples of new believers being baptized to publicly profess their faith in Jesus.

 So at Highlands we provide opportunities for child dedication and believer’s baptism.
-Both of these occur on the second Sunday of the month in their own individual services.
 To schedule a baby dedication, contact Lori Thigpen.

 Baptism is an outward expression of what you have already decided in your heart.
 If you are ready to make that public declaration, then get started by making plans to attend our next baptism service at a campus near you!Get Started